40net-cloud/fortinet-azure-solutions/FortiGate/AzureGatewayLoadBalancer/README.md

 </p>

 1. Outbound connection from the VM to the internet - s: 10.1.0.5 - d: a.b.c.d
-2. The packet is translated (SNAT) as this the destination is internet and the send to the Azure Gateway Load Balancer for inspection - s: w.x.y.z - d: a.b.c.d
+2. The packet is translated (SNAT) and send to the Azure Gateway Load Balancer for inspection.
+The SNAT happens becuase this is outbound traffic to the internet. - s: w.x.y.z - d: a.b.c.d
 3. Traffic is send to one of the FortiGate VM across the inbound VXLAN tunnel. - s: w.x.y.z - d: a.b.c.d
-4. Traffic when allowed on the Virtual Wire Pair firewall policy is send back to the Azure Gateway Load Balancer across the outbound VXLAN tunnel. - s: a.b.c.d - d: w.x.y.z
+4. Traffic when allowed on the virtual wire pair firewall policy is send back to the Azure Gateway Load Balancer across the outbound VXLAN tunnel. - s: a.b.c.d - d: w.x.y.z
 5. The Azure Gateway Load Balancer sends the inspected packet back to the consumer VNET - s: w.x.y.z - d: a.b.c.d
-6. The inspected packet and allowed packet is send to the client on the internet - s: w.x.y.z - d: a.b.c.d
+6. The inspected and allowed packet is send to the client on the internet - s: w.x.y.z - d: a.b.c.d

 ## Support